sailpoint-oss/sailpoint-cli/cmd/spconfig/README.md

 # SP-Config

-The `spconfig` command makes it easy to perform import and export operations in identitynow using the SailPoint CLI.
+The `spconfig` command makes it easy to perform import and export operations in Identity Security Cloud using the SailPoint CLI.

 - [SP-Config](#sp-config)
   - [Download](#download)